Richienb/quilt/README.md

 # Quilt Python Library
-A Python library that lets you write less code to do more things
+A Python library that lets you write less code to do more things.
+For more information, visit [this website](https://quilt-lang.richie-bendall.ml/).

 ## How to use
 ### Install via pip